 As a financial planner, I normally need to talk to clients.
 But instead of meeting in person, we just talk online and use Google Hangouts or Skype.

 Moreover, check which among the things you do all the time can be affordably outsourced.
-For example, instead of washing my own clothes, I avail the services of a laundry shop.
+For example, instead of washing my own clothes, I avail myself of the services of a laundry shop.

-It may be more costly at first, but by using the extra time to work on a personal project or side business, I am able to earn income that more than makes up for the expense.
+It may be more costly at first, but by using the extra time to work on a personal project or side business, I can earn income that more than makes up for the expense.

 Consume less of the unnecessary.